Claimant Information

 Researching and recovering your losses

-Additionally, you may hold information in your family that could be very helpful in our research to identify your losses.
+You may, for example, hold information in your family that could be very helpful in our research to identify your losses.
 It is always worth discussing with any surviving members of the family, or anyone who knew the family during the period, what may have been looted and the circumstances of the looting.
 Should no one be available who recalls exactly what occurred, then try to write down what you and your family may have been told in the past.
-This information should include, if possible, your family's home and business addresses, details of where the works were obtained and when, and any exhibitions or publications in which they might have appeared during or before your family's ownership.
+This information should include, if possible, your family's home and business addresses, details of when and where the works were obtained, and any exhibitions or publications in which they might have appeared during or before your family's ownership.

 In addition, collect any available documentation, for instance, inventories, insurance documents or photographs which show the works.
 This documentation might also include information about any post-war attempts to find or recover the works.

-The Commission will then work to locate the missing works of art and recover them.
-CLAE is expert in the recovery of looted works of art in all countries and has negotiated many settlements with governments, the art trade, museums and individual collectors internationally.
-It has achieved the restitution of many hundreds of artworks on behalf of individuals and families worldwide.
-Its work as a representative body has led to legislative and policy change throughout Europe to enable the just resolution of claims.
+CLAE will then work to locate the missing works of art and recover them.
+The Commission is expert in the recovery of looted works of art in all countries and has achieved the restitution of many hundreds of artworks on behalf of individuals and families worldwide and negotiated many restitution settlements with governments, the art trade, museums and individual collectors internationally.

 Advisory Role